pslu-mphil/Core-course-notes/_sources/reference/glossary.md

 Bulk silicate Earth
     The integrated composition of Earth's non-core reservoirs, i.e., atmosphere + oceans + crust + mantle.

+CAI
+    Calcium-aluminium rich inclusions are found in certain un-**{term}`differentiated`** meteorites (particularly carbonaceous **{term}`chondrite`**s).
+These grains contain the first minerals to condense out of a cooling nebular gas, thought to occur after our Sun began to fuse hydrogen.
+Age dating of these grains shows them to be the oldest solids formed in the solar system at 4.5673 billion years old [Connelly+2012](https://doi.org/10.1126/science.1226919).

 Chondrite
     A class of un-**{term}`differentiated`** meteorites, including the 'carbonaceous', 'ordinary', and 'enstatite' chondrites.
 So named because of they contain chondrules, spheres of silicate mineral presumed to have grown from blobs of melt.